RTEMS/rtems-docs/c-user/clock/introduction.rst

 * :ref:`InterfaceRtemsClockGetTodTimeval` - Gets the seconds and microseconds
   elapsed since the :term:`Unix epoch` and the current :term:`CLOCK_REALTIME`.

+* :ref:`InterfaceRtemsClockGetRealtime` - Gets the time elapsed since the
+  :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in seconds and nanoseconds format.

+* :ref:`InterfaceRtemsClockGetRealtimeBintime` - Gets the time elapsed since
+  the :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in binary time format.

+* :ref:`InterfaceRtemsClockGetRealtimeTimeval` - Gets the time elapsed since
+  the :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in seconds and microseconds format.

+* :ref:`InterfaceRtemsClockGetRealtimeCoarse` - Gets the time elapsed since the
+  :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in coarse precision in seconds and nanoseconds format.

+* :ref:`InterfaceRtemsClockGetRealtimeCoarseBintime` - Gets the time elapsed
+  since the :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in coarse precision in binary time format.

+* :ref:`InterfaceRtemsClockGetRealtimeCoarseTimeval` - Gets the time elapsed
+  since the :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in coarse precision in seconds and microseconds format.

+* :ref:`InterfaceRtemsClockGetMonotonic` - Gets the time elapsed since some
+  fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in seconds and nanoseconds format.

+* :ref:`InterfaceRtemsClockGetMonotonicBintime` - Gets the time elapsed since
+  some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in binary time format.

+* :ref:`InterfaceRtemsClockGetMonotonicSbintime` - Gets the time elapsed since
+  some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in signed binary time format.

+* :ref:`InterfaceRtemsClockGetMonotonicTimeval` - Gets the time elapsed since
+  some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in seconds and microseconds format.

+* :ref:`InterfaceRtemsClockGetMonotonicCoarse` - Gets the time elapsed since
+  some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in coarse precision in seconds and nanoseconds format.

+* :ref:`InterfaceRtemsClockGetMonotonicCoarseBintime` - Gets the time elapsed
+  since some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in coarse precision in binary time format.

+* :ref:`InterfaceRtemsClockGetMonotonicCoarseTimeval` - Gets the time elapsed
+  since some fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in coarse precision in seconds and microseconds format.

+* :ref:`InterfaceRtemsClockGetBootTime` - Gets the time elapsed since the
+  :term:`Unix epoch` at some time point during system initialization in seconds and nanoseconds format.

+* :ref:`InterfaceRtemsClockGetBootTimeBintime` - Gets the time elapsed since
+  the :term:`Unix epoch` at some time point during system initialization in binary time format.

+* :ref:`InterfaceRtemsClockGetBootTimeTimeval` - Gets the time elapsed since
+  the :term:`Unix epoch` at some time point during system initialization in seconds and microseconds format.

 * :ref:`InterfaceRtemsClockGetSecondsSinceEpoch` - Gets the seconds elapsed
   since the :term:`RTEMS epoch` and the current :term:`CLOCK_REALTIME`.